iifawzi/parcels-delivery-service/README.md

 # Architecture - Frontend

-For the frontend side, I've used `REACT`, `SCSS` and `Typescript`, resposntivity and modularity were kept in mind too while implemnting the frontend dashboard, I've tried as much as possible to divide THE files and the components in a well-structured manner, for better reusability of the shared components and for making it easier to develop and maintain the code.
+For the frontend side, I've used `REACT`, `SCSS` and `Typescript`, responsitivity and modularity were kept in mind too while implementing the frontend dashboard, I've tried as much as possible to divide THE files and the components in a well-structured manner, for better reusability of the shared components and for making it easier to develop and maintain the code.

 I've also used some components from `Material UI`

-Below is the file strucute of the application:
+Below is the file structure of the application:

 <img width="432" alt="Screen Shot 2022-12-23 at 5 43 07 PM" src="https://user-images.githubusercontent.com/46695441/209362128-1edbd6c2-dad4-40d9-9805-cf3eb857d1dd.png">